slab/quill/guides/upgrading-to-1-0.md

 - UndoManager has been renamed to [History](/docs/modules/history/).

 - PasteManager has been renamed to [Clipboard](/docs/modules/clipboard/), and will provide custom copy and cut, as well paste, behavior.

+- LinkTooltip has been moved to be theme specific.
+With the addition of [Bubble](/docs/themes/#bubble) and videos and [formulas](/docs/modules/formula/), it no longer made sense to open a separate tooltip for links as its own general UI element.
+The old tooltip behavior is still present in Snow, but is now specific to that theme.

+- ImageTooltip has been removed in favor of a simpler and more native flow.
+The image button now opens the OS file picker and the selected image file is inserted into the editor as a base64 image.

 ### Deltas